thibaudcolas/thib.me/src/_posts/2018-03-05-why-draft-js-is-good.md

 ## A framework for rich text

-Draft.js isn’t the only tool to use this “content model separate from contenteditable” approach though: [Trix](https://trix-editor.org/), [Quill](https://quilljs.com/), [Slate](https://github.com/ianstormtaylor/slate), [ProseMirror](https://prosemirror.net/), and [Scribe](https://github.com/guardian/scribe) all work similarly.
+Draft.js isn’t the only tool to use this “content model separate from `contenteditable`” approach though: [Trix](https://trix-editor.org/), [Quill](https://quilljs.com/), [Slate](https://github.com/ianstormtaylor/slate), [ProseMirror](https://prosemirror.net/), and [Scribe](https://github.com/guardian/scribe) all work similarly.
 Where Draft.js distinguishes itself is that it is a _framework_, not a full-featured editor, not even a modular editor.
 Draft.js provides many low-level APIs, for example:

 * Process the input of a single character.
 This could be used to make an autocomplete, or to turn boring "quotes" into their “smart” equivalent.
 Or enhance emojis with accessible text.
 * Handle pasting or drag-and-drop in the editor.
 Auto-linkify, auto-embed, drag-drop image upload features start here.